 Location: Kisarazu city, Chiba Prefecture

-It’s worth noting that because many regions in Chiba are rather rural and extremely off the beaten track, most of them lack public transport.
-So if you’re heading to explore any of the sights above, you’re best off renting a car or going with someone who can drive.
+It’s worth noting that because many regions in Chiba are rather rural and extremely off the beaten track, public transport is scarce.
+So if exploring any of the sights above, you’re best off renting a car or going with someone who can drive.

-If you’re looking for some memorable day trips from Tokyo that are accessible by public transport, check out this post: 10 Must-Do Day Trips from Tokyo (Less Than 2 Hours Away!) .
+Looking for some memorable day trips from Tokyo that are accessible by public transport?
+Check out this post: 10 Must-Do Day Trips from Tokyo (Less Than 2 Hours Away!).
 It includes another highly-recommended Chiba sight – Nokogiriyama (鋸山) aka “saw-tooth mountain”!